 In essence, retirement villages and sheltered housing are very similar; both offer housing developments designed for older people who want to continue to live independently.

 The main difference is that retirement villages generally have more enhanced facilities and, as a consequence, are often more costly.
 There can also be limits to how much care someone needs when living in retirement village accommodation.
 However, it’s worth investigating all the options within retirement villages as some include sheltered-style accommodation.

 Do retirement villages offer care and support?

 The majority of properties in retirement villages are designed for independent living, but some offer care and support for those that need it.
 This might be in assisted living apartments or onsite care services that can provide home help or personal care.
 Some schemes have care homes on site, should people require more care in the future.

 If you’re thinking about a retirement home make sure that it offers the care and support you require, and think about future care needs if possible.

-The pros of retirement villages
+The pros and cons of retirement villages

 - Facilities: most have excellent social and leisure facilities.